jessebmiller/DAObulletin/README.md

 1. Put a JSON object with `{"DAObulletinVersion": "v0-alpha", "bulletin": "<your text>"}` on ipfs

-2. Make a proposal in alchemy using an ipfs URL
+2. Make a proposal in alchemy using it's ipfs URL

 If it passes DAObulletin will display it.